Install Bridge for Linux for Containers

 • Experience with the Linux operating system.

 • Tableau Site admin Personal Access Token (PAT).
-Tableau recommends that you use one PAT token per client.
+We recommend that you use one PAT token per Bridge client.

 Step 1: Create a Bridge container image